 Spending less, travelling more: was this one of your New Year’s resolutions?

-The idea of this post was inspired by the people at the Overnight, a new travel startup that is on a mission to get people to plan less and travel more in 2016.
+I’d love to help your realise this resolution.
+The idea of this post was inspired by the people at the Overnight, a new travel startup that is on a mission to get people to plan less and travel more in 2017.
 They plan to focus on connecting last-minute travellers with hosts around the world.
-Room rates will be around $70 a night so it will be definitely budget friendly.
-Airbnb meets Hotel Tonight is how they have described their startup.
+Think Airbnb meets Hotel Tonight .In this post, I’ve shared with you a bunch of vouchers , articles and ideas to help you get 2017 off to a cracking start.

 Other great sites you should bookmark are Holiday Pirates where you can find last minute deals like £194pp including flights and a 7 nights stay at a 4 star hotel in Morocco.